-With regard to educational matters, the Executive Board has adopted a 'Vision on Education' (website).
+With regard to educational matters, the Executive Board has adopted a 'Vision on Education'.
 This vision describes the goals and quality ambitions of every aspect of education at TU Delft.
 It is described from the perspectives of our graduates, our portfolio, our approach to teaching and learning, our people and our academic community.
 This underpins our teaching and provides guidance concerning future developments.

-1.3.5 TU Delft Register of Educational Programmes
+1.3.5 TU Delft Register of Educational programmes

 The Executive Board adopts the 'TU Delft Register of Educational Programmes' every year.
 This document covers the entire educational portfolio of TU Delft.
 It gives details of the individual tracks within accredited degree programmes.
 It also provides an overview of non-accredited education.
 The Register also contains other information, such as which programmes have a numerus fixus, which programmes have a second intake time, and which acknowledged annotations you can achieve during your degree programme.
+The 'TU Delft Register of Educational Programmes' can also be found on the website.